BE-Network/terraform-provider-verity/docs/index.md

 1. **Configuration Export**: The importer connects to your Verity instance and exports the current configuration
 2. **Resource Generation**: It automatically generates Terraform resource files (`.tf`) that map your current Verity configuration to Terraform resources
-3. **Import Process**:
-   - For Terraform versions < 1.5: The provider includes bash and PowerShell scripts that use `terraform import` commands to import each resource
-   - For Terraform versions ≥ 1.5: Use the provided import scripts to generate `import_blocks.tf` containing import blocks for all resources, allowing you to import everything with a single `terraform apply` command
+3. **Import Blocks Generation**: An `import_blocks.tf` file is automatically generated containing import blocks for all resources.
+4. **Import Process**: Run `terraform apply` to import all resources at once using the generated import blocks

 ### Generated Files
 The importer generates the following Terraform resource files: